 - An Extravagant Death

-Charles Finch’s only standalone novel is also his only foray into contemporary fiction.
-It follows a young man, William Baker, following his graduation from Yale.
-After the presidential campaign he worked so hard on ends in disappointment, he leaves New York for Oxford where he has a passionate affair that changes his life forever.
+Charles Finch’s only standalone novel is also his only novel outside the Charles Lenox world.
+It follows William Baker after his graduation from Yale.
+After the presidential campaign he worked on ends in disappointment, he leaves New York for Oxford, where a passionate affair changes his life.

 - The Last Enchantments (2014)